getFairAI/script-examples/generic-script/variants/photon/README.md

 3. Download the model file and read the license terms

-4. Extract the model file and put the `dreamshaperXL10_alpha2Xl10.safetensors` file on the `models/Stable-diffusion` folder of the directory you downloaded the WebUI
+4. Extract the model file and put the `photon_v1.safetensors` file on the `models/Stable-diffusion` folder of the directory you downloaded the WebUI

-5. Put the `BadDream.pt` and `FastNegativeV2.pt` files on the `embeddings` folder of the directory you downloaded the WebUI

 6. Navigate to the root folder of the directory you downloaded the WebUI and create a new environment